twindebank/ShallowOceanExpedition/README.md

 - add GameServer for strategies to be submitted and ranked against others
     * server holds number of stategies (can be more than 6)
     * on submission of new strategies, server does all perms and combs of players (up to 6 players per game) and stores total number of wins
-- profile code and speed up
+- stats per player averaged over all games eg times died in round one, times died in round two, number of times dropped tiles etc

 ## Notes
-Install branch with pip install https://github.com/twindebank/ShallowOceanExpedition/archive/BRANCH.zip --upgrade
+Install branch with pip install git+https://github.com/twindebank/ShallowOceanExpedition@BRANCH